jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 A. No, the  player program does not  examine if there is  a pattern in its opponent's answer,  caused by some preference  or idiosyncrasy.
 It just extract all relevant game  turns, make statistics, crunch numbers and  build  probabilities.
-Yet,  as  I  have  mentioned in  L<List  of Available  Maneuvers> paragraph,  the  "no fleeing"  option may  have introduced a bias for both the player and its opponent.
+Yet,  as  I  have  mentioned in  ["List  of Available  Maneuvers"](#list-of-available-maneuvers) paragraph,  the  "no fleeing"  option may  have introduced a bias for both the player and its opponent.

 Q. Is it possible to play a game between a human and an AI?